open-mmlab/mmagic/docs/en/user_guides/2_dataset_prepare.md

 We support detailed tutorials and split them according to different tasks.

-Please check our [the corresponding tutorials](../dataset_zoo/0_overview.md) for data preparation of different tasks.
+Please check our [dataset zoo](../dataset_zoo/0_overview.md) for data preparation of different tasks.

+If you're interested in more details of datasets in MMEditing, please check the [advanced guides](../advanced_guides/2_dataset.md).